bewicklab/HybridMicrobiomeFramework/README.md

 To recreate the figures and data from the cicada,lizard and woodrat systems, use code makefigure2abc.R To recreate the figures and data from the maize systems, use code makefigure2def.R These two scripts will produce quaternary plots similar to the plots in the citataion above.
 They will also print out summary information consistent with the data in Tables 1 and 2 in the citation above.
 Note that the results will not be 'identical' due to differences in the random sampling processes during both OTU table rarefaction and bootstrapping.
+Both scripts rely on the associated 'HybridMicrobiomes' CRAN package available at: https://cran.r-project.org/web/packages/HybridMicrobiomes/index.html